AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/06-RespondToStorageEventLogicApp.md

 1. Add the logic to split the orchestration path based on the name of the file.

-    Once again, as soon as you have the file name you can split to a new parallel path and let the email path go its own way.
+    Once you have the file name you can split to a new parallel path and let the email path go its own way.
 After the `Intialize Blob File Name Variable` step, hit the plus before the number of plates variable and create a parallel path.

     For this one, choose `Control` and then `Condition`